 Jordan de Souza is currently enjoying rave reviews for his debut at Garsington Opera with the Philharmonia Orchestra in Bruno Ravello's new production of Der Rosenkavalier.
 The final scenes wring...MORE

 After the triumph of Bernstein’s Candide in November, conductor Jordan de Souza joins forces again with director Barrie Kosky for his second new production this season at the Komische Oper,...MORE

 MRM is delighted to announce the General Management of conductor Jordan de Souza.
 30 year-old Canadian conductor Jordan de Souza is currently Erster Kapellmeister of the Komische Oper, Berlin.
 Following...MORE

-Jordan made his debut in 2015 for the Canadian Opera Company, conducting their Claus Guth production of Le Nozze di Figaro.
-The following year he was invited to join the staff of the Komische Oper, Berlin where he has conducted Petrushka, L’enfant et les sortilèges, Eugene Onegin and Il Barbiere di Siviglia whilst in their concert series, he has also conducted Beethoven’s Fourth Symphony, Emperor Concerto and Violin Concerto, Tchaikovsky’s Violin Concerto and Romeo and Juliet Fantasy Overture, and Schreker’s Kammersymphonie.
-In 2017-18, Jordan conducted 28 performances of Carmen with the Vienna Symphony Orchestra in a highly successful production at the Bregenzer FestspieleThis biography should not be edited without permission from Maxine Robertson Management.
+Jordan made his debut for the Canadian Opera Company in 2015, conducting their Claus Guth production of Le nozze di Figaro.
+The following year he was invited to join the staff of the Komische Oper Berlin where he has conducted Don Giovanni, La traviata, Petrushka, L’enfant et les sortilèges, Eugene Onegin and Il barbiere di Siviglia, whilst in their concert series he has conducted Beethoven’s Symphony No 4, Emperor Concerto and Violin Concerto; Tchaikovsky’s Violin Concerto and Romeo and Juliet Fantasy Overture, and Schreker’s Kammersymphonie.
+In 2017/18, Jordan conducted 28 performances of Carmen with the Vienna Symphony Orchestra in a highly successful production at the Bregenzer Festspiele.This biography should not be edited without permission from Maxine Robertson Management.